Using quantum states of light to probe the retinal network: Results

 \subsection{In-Vivo Metrology of the Retina}

 Now, assume that we want to investigate the retina in-vivo using light pulses and record the response of the ganglion cells.
-In this scenario, the light pulses must contain a higher number of photons on average for the effective stimuli to reach the rod cells after experiencing optical losses.
-Using the beam splitter framework for modeling the optical losses, it is straightforward to show that if the input state is a number state, then the photon statistics for the output of the beam splitter at the target will obey Poisson distribution.
-However, if the input states are assumed to be coherent or thermal, then the photon distribution will remain the same, and only the mean photon number will change from $n$ to $u\times n$ in which $u$ is the transmission coefficient which is taken to be 0.5 in our calculations.
+In this case the optical losses become significant because the photons need to pass through a medium before targeting the rod cells ($u<1$).
+In this scenario, the probing light signals must contain a higher number of photons on average for the effective stimuli to reach the rod cells after experiencing optical losses.
+Using the beam splitter framework describing the optical losses and given the transmission parameter $u$, which is taken to be 0.5 in our calculations, we find the probability distribution of photons after passing through the beam splitter for Fock, coherent and thermal input states.
 Assuming that the photoreceptor cells have an efficiency of $\eta = 0.4$, we want to check if the advantage of quantum states of light still holds once we introduce optical losses.
-In \cref{Fig.11} the CRLB is given for a network with equal weights or, equivalently, a single rod cell.
+In \cref{Fig.12} the CRLB is given for a network with a single rod cell.

-Comparing \cref{Fig.11} and \cref{Fig.4} we see that similar to the case with no optical losses, quantum coherent and Fock states give a smaller value for CRLB.
+Comparing \cref{Fig.12} and \cref{Fig.4} we see that similar to the case with no optical losses, coherent and Fock states give a smaller value for CRLB.
 This shows that the advantage of the Fock state persists even after optical losses alter its photon distribution.
-In order to analyze the effect of optical losses on unequal weight factors, as an example, the case for two rod cells is demonstrated in \cref{Fig.12}.
+In order to analyze the effect of optical losses on unequal weight factors, as an example, the case for two rod cells is demonstrated in \cref{Fig.13}.

 As expected, the trend is similar to the case with no optical losses.
 The area for the error ellipse is the largest for the thermal state and the smallest for the Fock state.
-We can conclude that the quantum states of light have better metrologic capabilities even if optical losses are introduced.
+We can conclude that the quantum states of light have better metrological capabilities even if optical losses are introduced.
 Calculation of the error ellipsoid volume for more rod cells and more complicated network topologies (3-layer network) gives similar results.